Alejogb1/job-board/blog-data/why-isnt-gcp-container-scanning-triggered-by-pushing-to-an-artifact-repository.md

 id: "why-isnt-gcp-container-scanning-triggered-by-pushing-to-an-artifact-repository"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 It's a common point of confusion, and I remember dealing with this specific scenario back when I was leading the deployment automation team at 'TechCorp' — quite the learning experience, that was.
 The expectation, naturally, is that pushing a container image to Artifact Registry (or any similar registry, really) would automatically trigger a vulnerability scan.
 However, that's not how google cloud platform's (gcp) container scanning system is designed to function out of the box.
 The reason boils down to a crucial distinction between image storage and the scanning process itself: they're intentionally decoupled for flexibility and performance.

 In short, a push event to artifact registry is a passive storage operation; it merely makes the image available.
 The container scanning mechanism, powered by container analysis, is an independent system that operates on a pull basis. it doesn't constantly monitor registry push events waiting for something to scan; instead, you need to explicitly initiate a scan request or use a scanning policy configuration.
 This decoupling serves several purposes:

-firstly, it allows you control over *when* and *how* scans occur. think of it; not every image push is intended for immediate production deployment. some might be experimental, in development, or perhaps even temporary. triggering a scan on *every* push would be incredibly wasteful on compute resources and could introduce unnecessary delays in CI/CD pipelines.
+firstly, it allows you control over _when_ and _how_ scans occur. think of it; not every image push is intended for immediate production deployment. some might be experimental, in development, or perhaps even temporary. triggering a scan on _every_ push would be incredibly wasteful on compute resources and could introduce unnecessary delays in CI/CD pipelines.
 This is especially true at scale where dozens of pushes may occur during short intervals. decoupling the process enables us to focus scanning efforts where they’re really needed.

 Secondly, this design facilitates the use of scanning policies. you can configure container analysis to scan images based on criteria like project, registry location, or even metadata tags. if the system automatically scanned everything, the control offered by policy based scan management would be severely hampered, making it challenging to implement tailored scanning strategies for different deployment environments.